 Mimicking Outdoor Lighting

 In addition to circadian rhythms, natural light also affects our moods and can increase productivity and comfort in a workplace setting.
-A study by HMG titled “Daylighting Impacts on Retail Sales Performance,” found that the presence of skylights was the third-most important criteria of statistically significant factors in increasing sales volume.
+A study by HMG titled “Daylighting Impacts on Retail Sales Performance,” found that the presence of skylights was the third-most important criterion of statistically significant factors in increasing sales volume.
 HMG also studied daylighting in schools and found a strong connection between schools that reported improvements in test scores — more than 10 percent — and those that reported increased natural lighting in the classroom.

-Natural lighting can have a similar effect when incorporated in a home’s lighting plan.
+Natural lighting can have a similar impact when incorporated in a home’s lighting plan.
 Beyond energy savings, exposure to natural light improves mood and can help make falling asleep easier.
-Spending your day in areas that are enhanced by natural light can help improve the function of your circadian rhythm, which can increase your happiness and energy levels.
+Spending your day in areas that are enhanced by natural light can improve the function of your circadian rhythm, which can increase your happiness and energy levels.
 Exposing yourself to too much blue light from electronics in the evening is directly associated with the opposite effect, which you can read more about here.

 Flexibility is Key